shuLhan/awwan/README.md

 scp -i {{.SSHKey}} src {{.SSHUser}}@{{.SSHHost}}:{{.SSHPort}}/dst
 ```

-To get the value of variable in environment file you put the string ".Val"
+To get the value of variable in environment file, put the string ".Val"
 followed by section, subsection and key names, each separated by colon ":".
-If no subsection exist you can leave it empty.
+If no subsection exists, we can leave it empty.

-You can put the variable inside the script or in the file that you want to
+We can put the variable inside the script or in the file that we want to
 copy.

 For example, given the following environment file,